Groups Typical Setup

 Assign Groups to their Categories

-Next you need to assign your Groups to Categories that they should have access to.
+Next assign your Groups to give access to Categories.

 In this simple example, we have created three groups:

 Bronze, Silver, and Gold.